UK's Liz Truss quits after turmoil obliterated her authority

 Associated Press

-LONDON (AP) — British Prime Minister Liz Truss resigned Thursday — bowing to the inevitable after a tumultuous, short-lived term in which her policies triggered turmoil in financial markets and a rebellion in her party that obliterated her authority.
+LONDON (AP) — British Prime Minister Liz Truss quit on Thursday — bowing to the inevitable after a tumultuous term in which her policies triggered turmoil in financial markets and a rebellion in her party that obliterated her authority.

 Making a hastily scheduled statement outside her 10 Downing Street office, Truss acknowledged that “I cannot deliver the mandate on which I was elected by the Conservative Party.”

-Hers is the third resignation by a Conservative prime minister in as many years and leaves a divided party seeking a leader who can unify its warring factions.
-Truss, who said she will remain in office for a few more days while that process unfolds, has been prime minister for just 45 days.
+She is the third Conservative prime minister to resign in as many years and leaves a divided party seeking a leader who can unify its warring factions.
+Truss, who said she will remain in office until a replacement is chosen, has been prime minister for just 45 days.

+Bitterly divided Conservative Party lawmakers have just a few days to agree on a successor, or face another leadership contest, the third in three years.
+Potential contenders include former Treasury chief Rishi Sunak, who lost to Truss in the last leadership contest, House of Commons leader Penny Mordaunt, Defense Secretary Ben Wallace — and Boris Johnson, the former prime minister ousted in July over a series of ethics scandals.

-Just a day earlier she had vowed to stay in power, saying she was “a fighter and not a quitter.”
-But Truss couldn’t hold on any longer after a senior minister quit her government with a barrage of criticism and a vote in the House of Commons descended into chaos and acrimony just days after she was forced to abandon many of her economic policies.
+Truss bowed out just a day after vowing to stay in power, saying she was “a fighter and not a quitter.”
+But she couldn’t hold on any longer after a senior minister quit her government with a barrage of criticism and a vote in the House of Commons descended into chaos and acrimony just days after she was forced to abandon many of her economic policies.

+Markets breathed a sigh of relief, and the pound rose about 1% to above $1.13 after Truss’ resignation.

+A growing number of lawmakers had called for Truss to resign after weeks of turmoil sparked by her Sept.
+23 economic plan, which included a raft of tax cuts that spooked financial markets that investors worried Britain couldn’t afford.

-Truss quit after a meeting with Graham Brady, a senior Conservative lawmaker who oversees leadership challenges.
-Brady was tasked with assessing whether the prime minister still has the support of Tory members of Parliament — and it seemed she did not.
+She quit after a meeting with Graham Brady, a senior Conservative lawmaker who oversees leadership challenges.
+Brady was tasked with assessing whether the prime minister still has the support of Tory members of Parliament.

+But by that point, the chorus of voices calling for her ouster was growing.

-“It’s time for the prime minister to go,” Conservative lawmaker Miriam Cates said earlier Thursday.
+“It’s time for the prime minister to go,” Conservative lawmaker Miriam Cates said.
 Another, Steve Double, said of Truss: “She isn’t up to the job, sadly.”
 Legislator Ruth Edwards said “it is not responsible for the party to allow her to remain in power.”

+Truss’ downfall was so rapid that Brady was unable to spell out exactly how the selection of a new leader would unfold, and whether the party’s 172,000 members, or only its 357 lawmakers, would get a say.

+Brady said he was “deeply conscious of the imperative in the national interest of resolving this clearly and quickly,” and the new leader would be in place by Oct.
+28.

 Chris Bryant, a lawmaker from the opposition Labour Party, said he “saw members being physically manhandled … and being bullied.”
 Conservative officials denied there was manhandling.